 How to serve these foods

-Serving wet foods in the morning and evening – and not leaving it more than half an hour in the bowl – is useful to ensure a fresh meal; kibble can be left at cat’s disposal throughout the day and night.
+Serving wet food in the morning and evening – and not leaving it more than half an hour in the bowl – is useful to ensure a fresh meal; kibble can be left at the cat’s disposal throughout the day and night.